oncomouse/AndrewPilsch.com/source/cv/_src.md

 ## Conference Presentations

+**"Security Through Transparency: Minimal Computing in the Jungle of the Real."** *133rd MLA Annual Convention*, New York, NY, 2018.
+(Accepted)

+**"The Jungle of the Real: Hacking Infrastructure After Baudrillard."** *The Society For Literature, Science, and the Arts 2017 Conference*, Tempe, AZ, 2017.
+(Accepted)

+**"Rocket Into Darkness: Accelerationism, Space, and the Future of the Future."** *The Society For Literature, Science, and the Arts 2017 Conference*, Tempe, AZ, 2017.
+(Accepted)

-**Roundtable Participant, "Working Out Loud: Online Identity Building, Digital Networking, and Professional Development"** *132nd MLA Annual Convention*, Philadelphia, PA, 2017.
+**Roundtable Participant, "Working Out Loud: Online Identity Building, Digital Networking, and Professional Development."** *132nd MLA Annual Convention*, Philadelphia, PA, 2017.

 **["_Lachrymator_: Persuasion's Tear Gas."](https://oaktrust.library.tamu.edu/handle/1969.1/159126)** _17th Biennial RSA Conference_, Atlanta, GA, 2016.